emfigo/mtg/README.md

 ```

 ## Running the ChatBot locally
-1. Go to the build directory `cd build`
+1. Go to the build directory `cd build` if you are not already there.
 2. Run it: `./mtg`.